ctl-alt-leist/energy-explorer/README.md

 This project is a Python-based analysis of California’s energy storage data.
 The accompanying presentation for this work is located in `docs/` as both a PowerPoint and PDF.

+The additional exercise exploring "Steel Industry Data" has been added to the `notebook/` folder in a single module `notebook/power_explorer.py`.
+It is a stand-alone executable, which only makes use of the `readers.py` module for CSV.

 ## Installation and Environment

 This project makes us of [Poetry](https://python-poetry.org/) to manage the dependencies and the environment.
 Once